 If I’m selling the home, I will be there to meet the appraiser and share the home improvements – and offer other market data, if multiple offers were present, and any recent community/schools improvements.

 I was born and raised in Columbus, graduated from Bishop Hartley High School, then received a business degree from Butler University in Indianapolis.
-I have over 14 years of residential real estate wi....
+I have 15 years of residential real estate with bo....